HOW IT WORKS

 Do I have to be a U.S. Citizen to apply?

-No. U.S. Citizens, Dual-Citizens, and Permanent Residents are eligible to apply for Act Six at all partner colleges.
-Immigrants who are eligible for the Minnesota Dream Act may apply for Act Six at Augsburg, Bethany Lutheran, Bethel, University of Northwestern-St. Paul and North Central.
+No. U.S. Citizens, Dual-Citizens, Permanent Residents and immigrants who are eligible for the Minnesota Dream Act may apply for Act Six at all partner colleges.
+Any student, regardless of immigration status, may apply for Act Six at Augsburg.